- Wide range of powertrains

 Is the Ford Explorer AWD?

 Very.
-On all three available engines, Ford offers all-wheel drive—for a $2,000 fee, or it's standard equipment on Explorer Platinum and ST.
+On all three available engines, Ford offers all-wheel drive—for a $2,000 fee, or it's standard equipment on the ST models.

 How fast is the Ford Explorer?